-We are substantially dependent on the success of ACU193, our sole product candidate, which will require significant clinical testing before we can seek regulatory approval and potentially launch commercial sales, and which may not be successful in clinical trials, receive regulatory approval or be successfully commercialized, even if approved.
+We are substantially dependent on the success of sabirnetug, our sole product candidate, which will require significant clinical testing before we can seek regulatory approval and potentially launch commercial sales, and which may not be successful in clinical trials, receive regulatory approval or be successfully commercialized, even if approved.

 We are early in our development efforts.
-To date, we have invested substantially all of our efforts and financial resources in the research and development of ACU193, which is currently our only product candidate.
-Before seeking marketing approval from regulatory authorities for the sale of ACU193, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the drug in humans.
-We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, or comparable foreign regulatory authorities, and we may never receive such regulatory approval.
-We cannot be certain that ACU193 will be successful in clinical trials.
-Further, ACU193 may not receive regulatory approval even if it is successful in clinical trials.
-If we do not receive regulatory approvals for ACU193, we may not be able to continue our operations.
-Our prospects, including our ability to finance our operations and generate revenue, will depend entirely on the successful development, regulatory approval and commercialization of ACU193 by us or by one or more of our partners.
-The clinical and commercial success of ACU193 will depend on a number of factors, including the following:
+To date, we have invested substantially all of our efforts and financial resources in the research and development and INTERCEPT-AD Phase 1 clinical trial of sabirnetug, which is currently our only product candidate.
+Before seeking marketing approval from regulatory authorities for the sale of sabirnetug, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the drug in humans.
+We are not permitted to market or promote any product candidate before we receive regulatory approval from the FDA, or comparable foreign regulatory authorities, and we may never receive such regulatory approval.
+We cannot be certain that sabirnetug will be successful in clinical trials.
+Further, sabirnetug may not receive regulatory approval even if it is successful in clinical trials.
+If we do not receive regulatory approvals for sabirnetug, we may not be able to continue our operations.
+Our prospects, including our ability to finance our operations and generate revenue, will depend entirely on the successful development, regulatory approval and commercialization of sabirnetug by us or by one or more of our partners.
+The clinical and commercial success of sabirnetug will depend on a number of factors, including the following: